maelys-mcardle/adventure/documentation/1_gettingstarted.md

 > go upstairs hallway
 ```

-Furthermore, punctuation and capitalization are ignored when Adventure tries
+Furthermore, diacritics, punctuation and capitalization are ignored when
-to understand commands.
+Adventure tries to understand commands.
 So writing the following:

 ```
-> Say "hi there!"
+> Say "hi thëre!"
 ```

 Is the same as writing: